To enter the horse park, you must be registered as a casual rider or member.

 The current registration is for 12 months.

-All memberships end on the 30th of November each year.
-Horse park locks change and new memberships begin on the 1st of December.
+All memberships end on November 30 each year.
+Horse park locks change, and new memberships begin on December 1.

-A condition of membership is wearing a hi-vis vest with the Kake Hōiho logo in the horse park.
-We have vests at the office for $26.
+A condition of membership is wearing a high-visibility vest with the Kake Hōiho logo in the horse park.
+Vests are available at the office for $26.

-Keys are collected from the Restall Road office.
-If you are a returning member, bring in your old key when you collect the new one, or a lost key fee of $100 applies (refunded when the key is returned).
-All keys must be returned at the end of the membership period.
+You can collect your key from our Restall Road office.
+If you are a returning member, bring your old key when you collect the new one.
+Otherwise, a lost key fee of $100 applies (refunded on return of the key).
+You must return your key at the end of the membership period.

-Keys for 12-month memberships are available from 1 December.
+Keys for 12-month Earlybird memberships are available to collect from December 1.

-Horse park keys are for the members they have been allocated to.
-Members cannot give out their keys to other riders.
+Members cannot give their horse park keys to other riders.

 Members cannot let other riders into Woodhill Forest unless they are current members with an ID card or casual riders with a current receipt.